juju/docs/src/en/charms-scaling.md

 ## Constraints

-The `add-unit` command deploys a machine matching the constraints of the initially deployed service.
+The `add-unit` command deploys a machine matching the constraints of the initially deployed application.
 For example, if MySQL was deployed with the defaults (i.e. no `--constraints` option) you would have MySQL on an instance that matches the closest to 1 Gigabyte of memory and 1 CPU available.
-If you would like to add a unit with more resources to the MySQL service you will first need to issue a `add-machine` with the desired constraint followed by a `add-unit`.
-For example, the following command adds a 16 Gigabyte unit to the MySQL service (note in this example `juju status` returns machine 3 for the `add-machine` command):
+If you would like to add a unit with more resources to the MySQL application you will first need to issue a `add-machine` with the desired constraint followed by a `add-unit`.
+For example, the following command adds a 16 Gigabyte unit to the MySQL application (note in this example `juju status` returns machine 3 for the `add-machine` command):

 ```bash